BackupTheBerlios/nwnprc/nwnprc/tools/server/PRC Server readme.txt

 The Precacher was made for the PRC by Yuritch

 When this installer package is run, it will extract the required files to your NWN directory automatically.
 Then it will precache the 2da files into the database for you.
-There are three steps to this, firstly they must be extracted from prc_2das.hak.
+There are three steps to this, firstly the bioware 2das must be extracted from bioware2das.7z and the PRC 2das extracted from prc_2das.hak.
 Secondly, the precacher tool will convert them into a single large SQL statement.
 Then finally, the SQL statement will be executed by SQLite.

 When there is a PRC update, you can simply run the "precacher sqlite.bat" file in your NWN directory to re-cache the updated 2da files without having to re-installer the server pack.